franckysolo/backbone-bootstrap-tabs/README.md

 cd my-project
 npm install backbone-bootstrap-tabs --save-dev
 ```
+This command will install the backbone-bootstrap-tabs application in a node_modules directory.
+Move or copy the content of the backbone-bootstrap-tabs directory to you root directory of your new project.
 Then install dependencies inside your project with the command :
 ```console
 bower update